 This is achieved through:

-• the early identification of special educational needs
+- the early identification of special educational needs using a range of assessment tools and resources

-• assisting schools to ensure that the correct level and type of intervention is in place for each young person in care
+- assisting educational professionals to ensure that the correct level and type of intervention is in place for each child or young person in care within a graduated approach

-• ensuring that this support is effectively meeting the child’s special educational needs.
+- ensuring that all support and interventions are effectively meeting the child’s special educational needs and supporting progress or attainment

-• SEND advice: professional development that includes training, videos, workshops, SEND forums and presentations
+- providing a range of courses and networks for professional development that includes training, videos, workshops, networks or forums and presentations

-The Virtual School and College fosters relationships with other agencies working within the field of SEND, including local groups and national organisations.
+The Virtual School and College want to ensure that all Bournemouth, Christchurch and Poole (BCP) schools feel supported and that they have an inclusive culture.
+They also foster relationships with other agencies working within the field of SEND, including local groups and national organisations.

 When a child or young person with SEND comes into care, the Virtual School and College liaise with the Designated Teacher and SENCOSENCOThe SENCO is responsible for coordinating provision for pupils who have special educational needs and/or disabilities.
 Those are children or young people who need more help than is normally available to pupils of the same age. in the education provision and the social worker to arrange a meeting to complete the first Personal Education Plan (PEP) as part of the Care Plan within 10 working days and to be available in time for the first Children in Care Review.